 The American Archivist—one of the profession’s premier journals—has a new online home at americanarchivist.org.
 The website has a smart new look, is a lot easier to use, and offers new tools and features to make it an online experience worthy of the journal’s best-in-class content.
 We’ll be adding some finishing touches over the next few weeks, but we think you’ll already love what you see.
 Check it out!

-Click here to view the online program, download a PDF of the Preliminary Program, make your hotel reservations, access the Host Committee blog, and register for the Joint Annual Meeting, August 10-16, in Washington, D.C.
+Click here to view the online program, download a PDF of the Preliminary Program, make your hotel reservations, access the Host Committee blog, and register for the 2015 Annual Meeting, August 16-22, in Cleveland!

 Take a moment now to urge your Congressperson and the members of the House Appropriations Subcommittee on Financial Services and General Government to provide $10 million in funding for the National Historical Publications and Records Commission for federal FY 2016.Here’s how you can help.